 Here’s a restaurant come cafeteria come café that’s making mouths water in the Saint-Jacques Pirmil district.
 With pzazz, colour and flavour, Laurène Corre and Camille Nozières feed their customers every lunchtime, with buns, tarts, salads and other healthy, copious dishes from behind their white-tiled counter.
 There’s plenty for sweet lovers, too, thanks to a good menu of desserts and cakes.
 Small seating area – booking or takeaway recommended.

 Discover the Guého family’s latest address.
-Noémie Guého has set up shop in a former PMU bar that has been brilliantly transformed into a friendly, authentic restaurant.
+Noémie and Julien had set up shop in a former PMU bar that has been brilliantly transformed into a friendly, authentic restaurant.
 On the menu: superb and masterfully executed classics of the bistro genre.
 With this?
 A fine wine list, including their own Muscadet, named after the restaurant.
 The décor is by architect Laurence Bottin, who also designed L’Atlantide 1874, 150 metres away.

-After his first gourmet restaurant Roza, named after his first two daughters, Jean-François Pantaleon has done it again with this second restaurant named after his youngest daughter.
+After their first gourmet restaurant Roza, named after their first two daughters, Jean-François and Margaux Pantaleon have done it again with this second restaurant named after their youngest daughter.
 In true neighbourhood bistro fashion, the chef concocts simple, traditional cuisine that is terrifically well-executed.
 There’s a lunch menu at noon, and cooked dishes in the evening, but the house’s classics, like egg mayo, marrow bone and rice pudding, are always there.
 A guaranteed culinary treat.

 Maximilien Degroise and Léo Huet are back with another sensational place to eat and drink on Rue Léon-Jamin, as well as a new sidekick, Jérémy Landrein.
 On the lunch menu: irresistible meat, seafood or veggie sandwiches, accompanied by a side and/or a dip, and some classic desserts with a spicy twist.
 In the evening, you’ll find well-presented nibbles to go with the selection of awesome drinks.
 Relaxed, friendly atmosphere.